 Token Authentication

-API Tokens are used to authorize invokes of Workflows via REST API.
+The token in an API Key is used to authorize invokes of Workflows via REST API.

 Creating and Managing Tokens